relogiclabs/JSchema-DotNet/README.md

 # A New JSON Schema
-A JSON schema is crucial for making communication, interoperability, validation, testing, documentation, and specification seamless.
-All of this combined contributes to better maintenance and evolution of web services.
+JSON, short for JavaScript Object Notation, is one of the most widely used data exchange formats that are both user-friendly and machine-readable.
+A JSON Schema is crucial for making communication, interoperability, validation, testing, documentation, and specification seamless.
+All of this combined contributes to better maintenance and evolution of data-driven applications and systems.

 ## Design Goals
-The traditional standard JSON schema rigorously follows the conventional JSON structure, which unfortunately comes at the expense of simplicity, conciseness, and readability.
-Our goal is to develop a new JSON schema that promotes these essential aspects that were previously missing.
+The traditional standard JSON Schema rigorously follows the conventional JSON structure, which unfortunately comes at the expense of simplicity, conciseness, and readability.
+Our goal is to develop a new JSON Schema that promotes these essential aspects that were previously missing.

 This new schema is simple, lucid, easy to grasp, and doesn't require much prior knowledge to understand it.
 It also offers a shallow learning curve for both reading and writing.
 Furthermore, its inherent extensibility simplifies the process of integrating new constraints and functionalities to meet the diverse requirements of modern web services.